John Henry Puleston: Biography

 Puleston was born at Plasnewydd the son of John Puleston, a prosperous farmer of Llanfair Dyffryn Clwyd, and his wife Mary Jones.
 He was educated at Ruthin Grammar School and King's College London.
 He went to America where he began by trying to establish a medical practice in New York.
 This was unsuccessful but he became acquainted with Governor Morgan and became involved in politics.
 He applied to Horace Greeley to become a political missionary for the Republican Party among Welsh miners in Pennsylvania.
 Turning to journalism, he edited a Welsh newspaper at Scranton, and purchased the Pittston Gazette.
 He was then editor of the Phoenixville Guardian for a short time, but departed from the town leaving debts.
 He invested in railroads and developed his political contacts.
 Puleston managed to obtain the role of secretary to a Peace Commission established prior to the American Civil War and achieved a national reputation, presenting reports to Abraham Lincoln and the House of Representatives.
 When the American Civil War broke out, Governor Curtin appointed Puleston as military agent for the state of Pennsylvania with the rank of Colonel.
 He later drew a lucrative salary as secretary of Butterfield's Overland Express Company, and then became a broker on Wall Street with the firm Raymond, Puleston & Co.
 He was associated with Jay Cooke, McCullogh & Co, bankers and returned to London.

-In 1874 Puleston was elected as one of the MPs for Plymouth Devonport.
+In 1874 Puleston was elected as one of the MPs for Plymouth Devonport, for which he sat until 1892.
 In 1879 as MP visiting Philadelphia he was reminded of his debts, and hunted them down and repaid them all.
-He was chairman City of London Conservative Association and Treaurer of the Royal Asylum of St Anne's Society.
+He was chairman City of London Conservative Association and Treasurer of the Royal Asylum of St Anne's Society.
 He was awarded a knighthood in 1887.

 On 12 September 1901 he was appointed a director of the Great Northern, Piccadilly and Brompton Railway Company.
 He resigned from that position on 13 January 1903.